dewyze/putter/README.md

     puts "#{data.line} - Label: #{data.label}, Method: #{data.method}, Args: #{data.args}, Result: #{data.result}"
   end

-  # 'ignore_methods_from' takes an array of class names and will ignore both class and instance methods
+  # "ignore_methods_from" takes an array of class names and will ignore both class and instance methods
   # from those classes when adding methods to the proxy and adding debug output
   # Defaults to [Object] or [Object, ActiveRecord::Based] if defined
   config.ignore_methods_from = [Object, ActiveRecord::Base]

-  # 'methods_whitelist' takes an array of methods and will always proxy and debug those methods
+  # "methods_whitelist" takes an array of methods and will always proxy and debug those methods
   # regardless of whether or not the class is ignored and regardless of what methods are passed
-  # in when running 'Putter.follow' or 'Putter.watch'
+  # in when running "Putter.follow" or "Putter.watch"
+  # Defaults to []
   config.methods_whitelist = [:to_s]

+  # "allow_production" takes a boolean and determines whether or not Putter will run if
+  # `Rails.env == "production"`
+  # Defaults to false
+  config.allow_production = false
 end
 ```